Introduction

 Each of those can be selected using one of the built-in test sets.

 Unit tests are the only tests which have access to an extended Typst standard library.
-This extended standard library provides curently provides panic-helpers for catching and comparing panics.
+This extended standard library provides currently provides panic-helpers for catching and comparing panics.

-A test is a directory somehwere within the test root (commonly <project>/tests
+A test is a directory somewhere within the test root (commonly <project>/tests

 ), which contains the following entries: